lockedinspace/letme/README.md

 ## Documentation

-To learn more about Letme [go to the complete documentation](https://lockedinspace.com/letme/index.html ).
+Learn more about letme, [go to the complete documentation](https://lockedinspace.com/letme/index.html ).

 ## Why letme
-As current AWS administrators, we've found that:
+As AWS cloud administrators, we have found that:

-1. **It wasn't easy to manage** credentials from multiple accounts and **follow AWS best practices** at the same time.
+1. **It is not easy to manage** credentials from different accounts and **follow AWS best practices** at the same time.

 2. Every team had a different tool to do the same task, we wanted a centralized way to manage credentials.

-3. _"On my local computer works."_
+3. No more _"On my local computer works."_ since we implemented a centralized way to obtain and manage credentials.

 ## Requirements

-- Go (recommended 1.22 or later).
+- Go (+1.22).
-- AWS CLI (recommended v2).
+- AWS CLI (v2).

 ## Install Letme